-Numerous studies suggest that legal and institutional difference shape both the price term and the non-price terms of bank loans across the world (See, e.g. Qian and Strahan, 2007).
+Qian and Strahan (2007) show that laws and institutional difference across countries are important in explaining differences in bank loan contracts, including their price, duration, collateral, and other protection measures.
 Not surprisingly, we also find that institutions are an important factor in explaining borrowing in interbank markets.
 Indeed, the coefficients for legal origin and institutions were statistically significant at least at the 1% level in all the regressions.
 Qian and Strahan (2007) argue that improving countries' institutions might improve financial outcomes by reducing the risks associated with lending.
 Based on their argument, we can expect better institutions to mitigate the lack of trust in a country's interbank market following shocks from banking crises.
 We test this assumption by introducing an interaction term between banking crisis window and governance indicators in the regressions.

 Table 6 reports the results for the crisis window and the interaction term.
 First, we find that a systematic banking crisis negatively effects interbank borrowing.
 The coefficient for the crisis window variable, Crisis, has statistically significant negative signs in all the regressions at the 1% level.
 We find that a current systematic banking crisis has a much larger negative effect on interbank market transactions than past experience does, as the coefficient for the crisis windows is significantly larger than that for the length of past banking crisis.
-For example the coefficient in column (1) suggest that during a banking crisis, the interbank borrowing can drop by 76.8% (0.0595/0.0775) on average.
 Consequently, we find strong evidence that the interbank market is likely to malfunction during a financial crisis.
 Acharya and Skeike (2011) explain the reduced volumes or extreme levels of rates for interbank loans during a crisis by banks' precautionary demand for liquidity.
 The authors argue that banks hoard liquidity and decrease term lending, which is determined by its own risk that it will be unable to roll over debt that matures before the term of the interbank loan.
 Similarly, Acharya and Merrouche (2012) show that banks, especially weaker ones, hoarded liquidity in response to the funding risk during the global financial crisis of 2007.
 The authors show that the increase of bank liquidity was precautionary in nature, whereas banks that made greater losses hoarded more liquidity during a crisis.
 Bräuning and Fecht (2016), on the other hand, argue that increased counterparty credit risk negatively affected interbank liquidity during the crisis of 2007.
 Meanwhile, Heider et al. (2015) develop a theoretical model and show that liquidity hoarding and counterparty risk were intrinsically linked during the crisis of 2007.
 The authors argue that as banks are forward looking and their holdings of liquidity are endogenous, they might decide to hoard liquidity anticipating an interbank market malfunctioning caused by counterparty credit risk.